-An isocratic pump works by first pulling a solvent into a valve.
-In the P1500 pump there are two valves; only one valve is used during operation, as specified in the run file.
-Solvent travels to the pump head, where a piston regulates the flow of the mixture to an outlet tube.
-The solvent is routed through the pressure transducer, into a second pump head, then through a bypass valve (closed during normal operation), and finally out to the LC system.
+A gradient pump works by first pulling a solvent into a proportioning valve.
+In the P4000 pump there are four such valves; in the P2000 pump there are two.
+Solvents are measured by percentages, as specified by the user, and mixed inside the pump.
+The solvents then travel to the pump head, where a piston regulates the flow of the mixture to an outlet tube.
+The mixed solvent is routed through the pressure transducer, into a second pump head, then through a bypass valve (closed during normal operation), and finally out to the LC system.
 The pump's outlet tubing is then generally connected to an automatic injector, such as an autosampler.